dirkleas/miditoyz/README.md

     miditoyz init ~/music/collection ~/music/collection.new          # MacOS or Linux
     miditoyz init c:\music\collection c:\music\collection.new        # Windows
     ```

-1. For future project updates, you can pull any changes from the official Github repository into wherever you cloned the project:
+*Update to Latest Release*

+1. The project is under continuous development, so to keep up to date, complete the following from wherever you initially installed the project -- don't forget to update the example collection path with your actual path name:
     ```
-    cd ~/miditoyz                                                    # MacOS or Linux
+    cd ~/music/collection.test                                       # MacOS or Linux
-    cd C:\miditoyz                                                   # Windows
+    cd c:\music\collection.test                                      # Windows

     git pull
     pip install -r requirements.txt